TimSnaith/OnePoint-API-Documentation/README.md

 Method: POST
 Content: { "Username":"username", "Password":"password" }
 ```
-All API's will return either a success status (200) or a failure status which can vary depedning on the error.
+All API's will return either a success status (200) or a failure status which can vary depending on the error.
 If the above API is successful then it will return a Session ID in the following format:
 ```
 { "SessionId": "ABCCDEFG" }
 ```